Plant-Based Protein Sources

 Gluten Free Grains

-I like to include some whole gluten free grains / pseudo grains in my meals when I feel like it and most of the time I’ll cook these because it makes meals so much simpler.
+I like to include some whole gluten free grains / pseudo grains in my meals when I feel like it and I’ll cook these because it makes meals so much simpler.

 Pseudo grains are technically seeds but still packed full of protein, fibre, vitamins and minerals and they contribute to a healthy balanced diet which is, at the end of the day, what most of us want in order for our bodies to give us what we need to stay healthy.